codeclimate/velocity-deploy-action/README.md

-# Velocity deployment reporter
+# Velocity deployment re-porter codecs version

-This is a simple GitHub action that will report deployments to [Velocity](https://codeclimate.com/velocity)
+This is a simple GitHub action that will re-port deployments to [Velocity](https://codeclimate.com/velocity)

 ### Usage